aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/highlight/_index.md

     //it support multiple range postion inside one cell
 ```

--  Remove highlight for cell text in array
+-  Remove highlight for cell text in array in the active worksheet
 ```javascript
 xs.sheet.removeHighlightText(row,col)
     // the parameters are: